CBD for proctitis

 - Long-term toxicity: Especially with chronic use of systemic medications (e.g., corticosteroids).

 The search for well-tolerated and effective therapies for chronic inflammatory diseases such as proctitis has increasingly focused on cannabidiol (CBD) in recent years.
 Cannabidiol is a non-psychoactive compound of the cannabis plant, attributed with anti-inflammatory, pain-relieving, and mucosal-regenerating properties.
-Especially in locally limited inflammations in the rectum, as seen in proctitis, the use of CBD in the form of rectal suppositories appears promising.
+Especially for locally limited inflammations in the rectum, as seen in proctitis, the use of CBD in the form of rectal suppositories appears promising.

 It exerts its effect through interaction with the body's own endocannabinoid system (ECS), which is involved in the regulation of inflammation, pain perception, immune processes, and the mucosal barrier.